7 Mistakes To Avoid When Paying Off Debt

 It doesn’t hurt to take advantage of a lower interest period if you can find a card that works for your situation.

-3. Forgetting to Budget
+3. Forgetting To Budget

 Careful budgeting is absolutely essential to paying off your debt.
 If you aren’t sure where your money is going, pause and take a step back to better understand your monthly expenses.

-4. Not Factoring in Your Interest Rates
+4. Not Factoring In Your Interest Rates

 The interest rates on your debts will decide the total amount you will pay over time.
 The higher the interest rate, the more expensive the loan.

-With that, it is important to consider interest rates when you create your debt payoff strategy.
-According to the “avalanche” strategy, it makes sense to pay off the loans with the highest interest rates first.
+"debt avalanche" method, it makes sense to pay off the loans with the highest interest rates first.
 That way you can maximize your dollars to pay off all of your debt in the shortest amount of time.

-5. Shopping Without a Reason
+5. Shopping Without A Reason

 Deciding to go to the grocery store or Target without a list is dangerous.
 You’ll end up with a cart full of items that you might not need.
 Instead, check your pantry and recipe book against a prepared grocery list before you go out to cut any unnecessary expenses.

 Likewise, don’t head to the mall without having a specific item or reason in mind.
-It’s OK to shop for what you need, but make sure you also keep those specific things in mind as you leave the house.
+It’s ok to shop for what you need, but make sure you also keep those specific things in mind as you leave the house.

 6. Sacrificing Too Much

 It is tempting to give up everything fun to pay off debt.
-However, this is similar to a crash diet for your wallet.
+However, this is similar to a "crash diet" for your wallet.
 As with most crash diets, it might not show success in the long run because it’s very difficult to maintain.
 Throughout your debt payoff journey, you will have to give things up.
 But you shouldn’t give up the little things that make your life worth living.
 Everyone needs balance!

 When has a crash diet worked?
 Don’t repeat this mistake with your finances.